Raj-Lab-UCSF/Brainframe_old/README.md

 - `nbin`: Number of bins per voxel data is divided into for colormap visualization.
 This field only applies to per-voxel data.
 Default is 1.

+- `voxthresh`: Threshold restricting the per-voxel data plotted based on the cumulative sum of density.
+Bounded between 0 and 1 and represents the fraction of total density to be plotted; default is 0.85.

 - `nreg`: Number of regions to go through in specified atlas.
 This must be a number equal to  the number of unique region IDs in brain_atlas.
 This field is only relevant for per-region data.
 Default is 86 for humans and 426 for mice.

 - `region_groups`: This is a vector specifying the group each region is part of for colormap purposes.
 This vector must be the of length nreg.
 Default is an 86-element vector of 1s for humans and a 426 element vector of 1s for mice.